taatuut/cleanpulse/README.md

 ```
 python3 subscriber_sqlite.py
-[2025-06-11 21:20:11] - SQLite database running
+[2025-06-11 21:20:11] - SQLite database running, SQLite Web browser at  at http://localhost:8191
 [2025-06-11 21:20:11] Connect to Solace broker...
 [2025-06-11 21:20:11]
 [2025-06-11 21:20:11] Receiver is running.
 Press Ctrl+C to stop.
 ```

-6. Open another terminal to send messages from.
+6. Open a fifth terminal to send messages from.
 Make sure environment variables are available by running `source .env` and virtual environment is activated (run `source ~/.venv/bin/activate`).
 The messages are sent in two ways:

 - directly to the Solace PubSub+ broker REST API, and
 - to the gateway started in the previous step: the gateway processes the message (conversion from XML to json, setting dynamic topic) and then sends it to the Solace PubSub+ broker using SMF protocol.

 Run `python3 ez_machine.py`, in this script you can set a sleep value to only send a message at certain interval.

-7. In a last terminal run the live dashboard with `python3 dashboard.py`
+7. In a sixth terminal run the live dashboard with `python3 dashboard.py`

 ```
 python3 dashboard.py